Guide to Meeting & Event Planning in

 • The 504-room Lapita Hotel brings a Polynesian theme to its architecture, landscaping and culinary offerings.
 On-site is a ballroom that can hold up to 600 guests, along with seven meeting rooms and an outdoor gathering space.
 As the only hotel within Dubai Parks and Resorts, the property connects directly to theme parks such as Legoland and Motiongat, including their numerous event spaces.

 • The Stella Di Mare Dubai Marina Hotel has 369 deluxe rooms, all done up in a gorgeous art deco design, spread over 31 floors set in the waterfront Dubai Marina district.
-Features include a multipurpose ballroom that can accommodate up to 250 attendees, an expansive rooftop terrace and a number of culinary offerings, including the Yemaya seafood restaurant, Italian cuisine at Leonardo and an international buffet at La Fontana, plus the views from the Skyland rooftop bar.
+Features include a multipurpose ballroom that can accommodate up to 250 attendees, an expansive rooftop terrace and a number of culinary offerings, including the Yemaya seafood restaurant, Italian cuisine at Leonardo and an international buffet at La Fontana, plus views from the Skyland rooftop bar.

-• Set inside the mixed-use Opus complex in a dramatically sleek and undulating glass structure designed by starchitect Zaha Hadid, the ME Dubai, part of Spanish hospitality brand ME by Meliá, has 74 guest rooms plus 19 suites and features 1,313 square feet of event space as well as fine-dining outlets, retail space, a bar, a swimming pool and a spa.
+• Set inside the mixed-use Opus complex in a dramatically sleek and undulating glass structure designed by starchitect Zaha Hadid, the ME Dubai, part of Spanish hospitality brand ME by Meliá, has 74 guest rooms plus 19 suites and features 1,313 square feet of event space as well as fine-dining outlets, retail space, a bar, swimming pool and spa.
 The work of local artists is showcased in the lobby and within a mini gallery, with original pieces available for purchase.

-• A full listing of meeting and event venues in Dubai can be found here.
+A full listing of meeting and event venues in Dubai can be found here.

 Things to Do in Dubai